San Angelo, Texas: City park system

 The San Angelo City Park system was created in 1903.
-The city currently has 32 parks with over 375 acre of developed land.
+The city has 32 parks with over 375 acre of developed land.
 The department maintains a 33-acre municipal golf course (Santa Fe Park Golf Course) along the river, 25 playgrounds, and 25 sports practice fields.

 The "crown jewels" of the parks system are the parks that make up the 10 mi of river frontage on the Concho River winding through downtown and beyond.
 The parks feature many plazas, public art displays, and numerous water features.
 The city is home to the International Water Lily Collection.
 The park contains over 300 varieties of water lilies, one of the largest collections in the world.

 The city also provides several municipal parks on Lake Nasworthy, one of three lakes near the city; the others are Twin Buttes Reservoir and O.C.
 Fisher Reservoir.

 San Angelo State Park

 The 7677 acre San Angelo State Park, owned and maintained by the Texas Parks and Wildlife Department, is located on the shores of the O.C.
 Fisher Reservoir.
 Many activities are available within the park, including camping, picnicking, and swimming, as well as hiking, mountain biking, orienteering, and horseback riding on over 50 mi of developed trails.
 The park is home to the official State of Texas Longhorn herd.